top of page

 This book has been years in the making, shaped by countless twists and turns that have mirrored the most defining moments of both my current and past life.
 The characters' names have changed as often as the plot.
 Over time, my writing and artistic style have evolved into what they are today.
 Along the way, I’ve immersed myself in the depths of World War II history.

-Once again, I find myself on the wrong side of history, the echoes unsettlingly familiar.
+Once again, I find myself on the wrong side of history.
 But this time, I remember the lessons of my past life.

 The All-Consuming, Dark Obsession

-My past life in Germany is never far from my thoughts—an all-consuming, dark obsession.
+My past life in Germany is never far from my thoughts.
+It's an all-consuming, dark obsession.
 The antidepressant was supposed to quiet it, but instead, it only gave it structure.
-Science reduces it to pathology or neurology, or both—a misfiring in the brain, a schizotypal disposition, a tireless attempt to label the unexplainable away.
+Science reduces it to pathology or neurology, or both, a misfiring in the brain, a schizotypal disposition, a tireless attempt to label the unexplainable away.

 I don’t stop.
 Book after book, documentary after documentary.
 I buy the photographs—real ones, the kind that shouldn’t still exist [1].
 I follow the trail down, deep into the machinery of a history that devoured itself.
 I want to know how a country built on brilliance could turn into something so despicable and unrecognizable.

 Nazi Germany doesn’t offer answers.
 It fragments them.
-What remains is part puzzle, part warning—less a lesson, more a rupture you carry.
+What remains is part puzzle, part warning.
 Some things you learn too fast.
 Others, too late.

 Like many Germans of that time, I drank in German pride as liberally as Jägermeister, swallowing more indoctrination than my daily housewifery intake of Pervitin.
 Or so I say now, with the kind of retroactive sarcasm that makes memory easier to carry.

-I was a civilian female in her late 40s to early 50s—a National Socialist who believed I was right.
+I was a civilian female in her late 40s to early 50s, a National Socialist who believed I was right.
 I resided in a German city, I don't know which.
 Hans, too, keeps these details hidden from me.
-At times, he can be as indecipherable as an Enigma machine—not to hurt me, but to keep me safe.
+At times, he can be as indecipherable as an Enigma machine.
 Ignorance is bliss, but, eventually, all is revealed.

 We're All Complicit in This